Net promoter score (NPS) has become a commonly used metric in market research surveys.

 I have my NPS, now what?

-Drive Research is a market research company in Central NY offering services to clients all across the United States.
-Our range of market research services includes online surveys, phone surveys, focus groups, and mystery shopping.
-Have a question about market research or just need some advice on direction?
-Contact us at 315-303-2040 or email us at email@example.com.
+Drive Research is a national market research company in Upstate NY offering services to clients all across the United States.
+Our range of market research services includes online surveys, customer satisfaction, focus groups, and mystery shopping.

 Interested in measuring NPS for your organization?
 Contact us through any of the four ways below.